Impact Training

 Here are some effective strategies to help employees feel their work has value:

-1. Show employees how their work impacts the wider organisational mission and vision
+1. Show employees how their work impacts the wider business mission and vision

 This is especially important for those employees who perform routine tasks.
 And you must do it regularly, with genuine care and attention.